rachellee/resume/_posts/2014-01-01-New-Year-New-Beginnings.md

 This year’s going to be different.

 This year, I have a clear vision of what I want to blog about and it’s not something I can talk myself out of due to my own unsureness.
-This year I’m getting my ish together and doing this regularly!
+This year I’m getting my ish together and doing this regularly.

 My new years resolution this year is to design on a regular basis and blog about it.
 I might include some other things, but the over arching theme will always be design.
 Industrial Design.
 Web Design.
 Print Design.
 Interior Design.
 Any and all of it.

 Plus this is a good way to share my work with friends and family who are curious as to what I do every day, but this is mostly to keep myself in check and making sure I’m spending most of my time doing or thinking about design.

 2015, I’m ready for ya.

+Tags: <a href="/tags/#design">design</a>